Thermal Properties of Gauge-Invariant Graphene in Noncommutative Phase-Space: Introduction

 \section{{ Introduction}}

 Graphene is a two-dimensional (2D) carbon material with a hexagonal honeycomb lattice whose low-energy charge carriers behave as massless Dirac quasiparticles \citep{key-1,key-2}.
 Since its experimental isolation in 2004 \citep{key-3}, graphene has attracted considerable attention due to its exceptional electronic, transport, optical, mechanical, and thermal properties, including ultrahigh carrier mobility and long mean free paths at room temperature \citep{key-4,key-5,key-6,key-7,key-8,key-9}.
 These features make graphene a unique platform for both fundamental research and technological applications \citep{key-10,key-11,key-12,key-13,key-14,key-15,key-16,key-17}.
-Moreover, its relativistic-like electronic structure enables tabletop studies of phenomena usually associated with high-energy physics \citep{key-18,key-19,key-20,key-21,key-22,key-23}, while also serving as the building block of other carbon allotropes \citep{key-24}.
+Moreover, the relativistic-like electronic structure of graphene enables tabletop studies of phenomena usually associated with high-energy physics \citep{key-18,key-19,key-20,key-21,key-22,key-23}, while also serving as the building block of other carbon allotropes \citep{key-24}.
+In the presence of an external magnetic field (MF), the electronic motion in graphene becomes quantized into relativistic Landau levels, leading to several unusual quantum and thermal phenomena.
+In this context, thermodynamic quantities such as the free energy, internal energy, entropy, and specific heat provide important information about the statistical behavior and thermal response of Dirac quasiparticles.
+Since these quantities depend directly on the Landau-level spectrum, they constitute sensitive probes of modifications induced by external fields, quantum effects, and deformed quantum frameworks.